 We split the dataset between a training set and test set.
 By convention, we used an 80% vs 20% train-test split ratio to split data into the training set and test set.
-For the LSTM-based model, the training set was the first 80% of the data and the test set was the remaining 20% rather than a random selection to account for the order dependence in heart rate data.
-To compare the results with LSTM-based models, the same train-test split process was also performed for the random forest model and neural networks.
+For the LSTMbased model, the training set was the first 80% of the data and the test set was the remaining 20% rather than a random selection to account for the order dependence in heart rate data.
+To compare the results with LSTM-based models, the same train-test split process was also performed for the random forest model.

-4 HEART RATE FORECASTING MODEL COMPARISON
+IV.
+HEART RATE FORECASTING MODEL COMPARISON

-This section describes how we applied four machine learning models (random forest, feed forward neural networks, simple recurrent neural networks, and long short term memory) to build heart rate forecasting models that predict an cyclist's heart rate on a given course.
+This section describes how we applied four learning algorithms (random forest, feed forward neural networks, simple recurrent neural networks, and long short term memory) to build heart rate forecasting models that predict an cyclist's heart rate on a given course.
 The results of applying these heart rate forecasting models are then analyzed.
 We also compare the mean squared error (MSE) of all four models to glean insights into which models perform best and whether they have severe overfitting.
-Finally, we compare our models with other models (i.e., Ni's model (Ni et al., 2019) and Luo's model (Luo and Wu, 2020)) that are not course-specific, but which we trained on our dataset described in Section 3.3.
+Finally, we compare our models with other models (Ni's model [8] and Luo's model [9]) that are not course-specific, but which we trained on our dataset described in Section III-C.